skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/16_tables.md

 </table>
 ```

-This is an example of a complex table, all the cells are associated to their respective headers with the ```headers``` attribute.
+This is an example of a complex table.
+All the cells are associated to their respective headers with the ```headers``` attribute.
 Most tables don't require this level of complexity.